 A tough, powerful breed, the bull terrier is also gentle, affectionate and playful with family members.

-Bull terriers are strong and some have aggressive tendencies.
-Therefore, obedience training is a must.
+Bull terriers are strong and stubborn, so obedience training is highly recommended.

 Height at Withers:

 Exercise Requirements: 40 minutes/day